Want create site? Find Free WordPress Themes and plugins.

 Aubrey (Sin Hang) Lau

 I work in the area of psycholinguistics and am particularly interested in sentence processing in language production.
-My primary research lines involve using speech error elicitation techniques and artificial language learning paradigms to study a few broad questions: What cognitive mechanisms support syntactic processing, resulting in the process being fast, subconscious, and relatively error-free?
-How do learners acquire syntactic structures based on limited input in a constrained manner, such that they do not over- or under-generalize?
-What are the planning units in speech?
+My primary research lines involve using artificial language learning and structural priming paradigms to study four broad questions: (1) How do speakers learn and generalize syntactic structures based on limited input in a constrained manner, such that they do not over- or under-generate?
+(2) Are structuring mechanisms across linguistic units of different grain size shared?
+(3) What are the planning units in speech?
+(4) How are events conceptualized pre-linguistically and how does that affect language use?
 My secondary interest is in using corpus studies to complement my behavioral work.
 The goal is to infer processing constraints and communication principles from diachronic patterns in language use.

 For further information on my background and my work, please keep scrolling or click on the above tabs.
 Contact me at aubreylausinhang at gmail dot com.